-Try making process art Christmas trees by painting on big paper taped to the wall.
+Try making painted paper Christmas trees with this big process art activity.
 Then add ornaments made from tissue paper!

-This painted Christmas tree activity gives little kids a chance to explore and paint big!
+This paper Christmas tree activity gives little kids a chance to explore and paint big!
 It’s completely open-ended, but still has a nice holiday feel.

 Children can paint large paper Christmas trees and then add tissue paper ornaments.
 We hope you give this process art activity a try with your family or art group.

 - Kraft paper

 - Tissue paper circles and other shapes for ornaments

 Hang a large piece of Kraft paper on the wall for the background.
 Cut out a Christmas tree from the white paper and tape to the backdrop with colored tape.

 Pour the paint into bowls or onto plates.
 Paint your tree green, or any color you’d like!

 You can add tissue paper shapes as ornaments to your tree.
 Either add them while the paint is still wet, or use glue to attach them.